kdudek22/grafika_3d/readme.md

 This project enables you to visualize live data from Assetto Corsa using shared memory.
 Data from the shared memory is exposed from a socket-io thats running with flask.

+The data is read in unity, and displayed in accordingly, with a simple UI.
+The unity app exposes an api to control camera behaviour, with example requests in the /Backend/camera_movement_mazda.py file

 Map models are from game files, and the E30 model is a free model from sketchfab.